ndrpp/expert-bassoon/src/content/blog/going-hard-equals-fruitful-career.md

 ---
 title: Going hard equals fruitful career or Why Marcus Aurelius would've made a great coder
 publishedDate: 05-09-2024
+firstParagraph: Doing hard things is what drives the human brain.
+Challenge.
+This is also what keeps us in the so called flow state.
+The state in which you're being your best self.
+In which you produce as much as possibly can, both in terms of quality and in terms of quantity.
 ---

 Doing hard things is what drives the human brain.
 Challenge.
 This is also what